torres-federico-e/DE_ETL_1/readme.md

 The information is served once per request in an unaccessible way, a HTML web page with multiple tables with Exchange rate data with different uses.
 The format also contains Multi-level hierachical columns which make the processing of the source object more difficult to be actually resilient.
-We are going to automate the request-making, and parse all information into appropiate data-structures and schedule this into an ETL job in order to get this to target database in a easy, resilient, user-friendly and reapetible way.
+We are going to automate the request-making, and parse all information into appropiate data-structures and schedule this into an ETL job in order to get this to target database in a easy, resilient, user-friendly and repetible way.

 ## <u> _Exchange Rate Table source:_</u>